Oleg Kosarev

-Oleg Leonidovich Kosarev (born March 11, 1966), known as The Elevator Man, is a Soviet- Russian serial rapist, pedophile and robber.
+Oleg Leonidovich Kosarev (born 11 March 1966), known as The Elevator Man, is a Soviet-Russian serial rapist, sex offender, child molester, pedophile and robber.
 He has been sentenced to long terms of imprisonment, the last one being in 2012.
 According to his own claims, during his criminal career he committed at least 140 rapes, of which more than 40 were proven in court.

 First crimes and imprisonment

 A native Muscovite, in his own words, from the age of 7 to 12, Kosarev was subjected to depraved actions by another man who dressed him in women's clothing and used him for sexual games.
 The first rape he committed was at age 18, for which he was sent for involuntary commitment to the psychiatric hospital No. 5, known as "White Pillars", where he raped a nurse with an accomplice.
-In 1984, the Chekhov City Court declared Kosarev mentally competent to stand trial, and sentenced him to eight years' imprisonment.
+In 1984, the Chekhov City Court declared Kosarev mentally competent to stand trial and sentenced him to eight years' imprisonment.
 Kosarev stated later that, in the penal colony, he was subjected to sexual violence.
-There, he was forcibly tattooed a blossoming rose—the symbol for the opushchenny (Russian for "the lowered one"), the name of the lowest level in the social hierarchy of the prisoners.
+There, he was forcibly tattooed with a blossoming rose—the symbol for the opushchenny (Russian for "the lowered one"), the name of the lowest level in the social hierarchy of the prisoners.

 Release and crime spree

 Kosarev was released in June 1992, and a month and a half later, he made another attack.
-He usually stalked his victims—teenage girls—on the street, followed them into a building.
-In an elevator, he raped and robbed his victims, threatening them with a knife.
+He usually stalked his victims—teenage girls—on the street, and followed them into a building.
+Once in an elevator, he raped and robbed his victims, threatening them with a knife.
 To lull vigilant on-lookers, he pretended to be blind.
-Kosarev's criminal activity peaked in the fall of 1995, when up to three similar attacks on children occurred each day in the capital.
-In one case, the rapist found five children—two boys and three girls—in an elevator, where he raped all three girls, threatening them with a knife and forcing the boys to have with them.
-In another instance, he raped a young mother in front of a small child, forcing it to observe the entire process.
+Kosarev's criminal activity peaked in the fall of 1995 when up to three similar attacks on children occurred each day in the capital.
+In one case, the rapist found five children—two boys and three girls—in an elevator, where he raped all three girls, threatening them with a knife and forcing the boys to have sex with them.
+In another instance, he raped a young mother in front of a small child, forcing them to observe the entire process.

-At the same time, Oleg Kosarev married through a newspaper ad and found a work as a guard in a kindergarten.
+At the same time, Oleg Kosarev married through a newspaper ad and found work as a guard in a kindergarten.
 His wife at the time did not suspect him of any such crimes, and considered him to be a romantic, gallant man.

-On October 31, 1995, Kosarev was detained on Arbat Street while trying to sell stolen goods, including a camera taken from one of the victims 4 hours before his arrest.
-His suspicious behavior attracted the attention of authorities.
+On 31 October 1995, Kosarev was detained on Arbat Street while trying to sell stolen goods, including a camera taken from one of the victims four hours before his arrest.
+His suspicious behaviour attracted the attention of authorities.

 At first, Kosarev denied his guilt, but soon, after some confrontations with the victims, he confessed.
 Although he admitted to around 137 rapes, the court could only prove around 40 instances, as many of his victims refused to cooperate with the investigators.
-In March 1997, the court sentenced him to 15 years' imprisonment, of which 10 he served in a standard prison, and the other 5 in a maximum-security prison.
+In March 1997, the court sentenced him to 15 years' imprisonment, of which 10 he served in a standard prison, and the other five in a maximum-security prison.